reneruhr/kipod/README.md

 #### Architecture
 Kipod is written in C++17.
 Rendering happens with OpenGL.

-External libraries used: Eigen, glm, catch2, entt, spdlog, stb, GLFW, Dear ImGui
+External libraries used: Eigen, glm, catch2, entt, spdlog, stb, GLFW, Dear ImGui.
+The Event system follows https://github.com/TheCherno/Hazel.

 #### Instructions for building from Source for Linux, Mac, Windows: